michael-rowe/ai-in-hpe/prompting.md

 It's a good idea to familiarise yourself with the capabilities of the chatbot and underlying model.
 You should know if the model is connected to the internet[^1], or if it includes image generation features, or what kinds of file formats you can attach to the conversation.
 When you know that a model is connected to the internet, you can include additional context in your prompt.
 For example, you can tell the chatbot to "Find academic papers to support your claims".

-This kind of iterative back-and-forth interaction with the model is called *prompt crafting*.

-## Prompt crafting

-Some people refer to this as *prompt engineering* but that feels more like there's a correct way to create the prompt.
-'Crafting' brings to mind an iterative process that is more subjective.

-Here's an example of someone talking through an iterative approach to crafting a more effective prompt.
-This is an example of a *conversational prompt* (more on that below).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/wbGKfAPlZVA?si=qK5rJIwVtAb7LFNL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-*Mollick, E, and Mollick, A. (2023).
-Practical AI for Instructors and Students Part 3: Prompting AI.*

-There are many examples of these kinds of structures for prompts but I think they mostly follow some version of the one I suggest here.
+There are many examples of these kinds of structures for prompts[^2] but I think they mostly follow some version of the one I suggest here.
 Try not to get too caught up in the details of what makes an ideal prompt; a good first prompt is less important than iterating on that prompt with follow-up interactions that help you to dig deeper.

 For example: